Beej126/PoShSlideshow/README.md

 	* single click in center pauses slideshow
 	* click arrows on far left and right for prev/next image
 * skips _.hidden_ folders
+* plays videos via VLC
 * open to modification - it's just PowerShell :) no compiling tools required

 #### Install - basically just launch the ps1... here's some tips:
 1. only the ps1 and ico files are needed, download them to a folder
+2. ensure VLC.exe is in your path
 1. (see screenshot below) **create a shortcut** to the ps1 and tweak the target to include ```powershell``` before the ps1 filename...
 2. example full shorcut command line: ```C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -WindowStyle Hidden \\beejquad\Dev\_PersonalProjects\PoShSlideshow\PoShSlideshow.ps1 -photoPath \\beejquad\photos -idleTimeout 2```
 1. select Run: <kbd>Minimized</kbd> to make script launch more polished